zotroneneis/zotroneneis.github.io/_pages/about.md

 **2018-09-17:** I started my AI residency at the [Microsoft Research Lab](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/) in Cambridge, UK!

-**2018-08-15:** My [magical universe project](https://github.com/zotroneneis/magical_universe) was mentioned on the Python Bytes podcast!
-Check out the episode [here](https://pythonbytes.fm/episodes/show/91/will-there-be-a-pyblazor).

 My interests
 =====
 I am especially interested in
 a) The application of machine learning algorithms in health care
 b) Understanding how humans learn and how we can optimize human learning and productivity
 c) The functioning of the human brain and how machine learning can be applied in cognitive science research
+d) Teaching kids, teenagers and adults about machine learning.
+That's why I'm part of [KI Macht Schule](https://ki-macht-schule.de/)

 In my free time I enjoy kickboxing, improving my productivity, [reading](http://alpopkes.com/reading_list/) and meditating.